traits-ts/core/README.md

 run-time.

-See also [@traits-ts/stdlib](https://github.com/traits-ts/stdlib) for a library of standard, reusable, generic, typed traits (aka mixins), based on this base library.
+See also [@traits-ts/stdlib](https://github.com/traits-ts/stdlib) for a companion library of standard, reusable, generic, typed traits (aka mixins), based on this base library.
 Currently, this standard library consists of the reusable traits *Identifiable*, *Configurable*,*Bindable*, *Subscribable*, *Hookable*, *Disposable*, *Traceable*, and